dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   The function augmentation specifies any default values. *Default values are defined solely by the original function.*

+*   An augmenting declaration uses `augmented` when the original declaration has no concrete implementation.
+Note that all external declarations are assumed to have an implementation provided by another external source, and they will throw a runtime exception when called if not.

 **TODO: Should we allow augmenting functions to add parameters?
 If so, how does this interact with type checking calls to the function?**